Visit

 Building Healthy Nerves

 Healthy sensory nerves mean that they are not painful.
-Healthy nerves means that they communicate and don't send wrong signals such as burning, hot and cold, tingling when there is no reason for it.
+Healthy nerves mean that they communicate and don’t send wrong signals such as burning, hot and cold, tingling when there is no reason for it.
 Healthy motor nerves mean that they relay messages from the brain to the muscle so that they move correctly.
 Nerves need to be healthy to function properly.

 The body needs specific nutrients (vitamins) to be able to build healthy nerves.